 Here, 8 is the number of rows (D5:D12), 1 is the column number, 40000 is the fixed value, and $500 is the increment value.

-Read more: How to Add Sequence Number by Group in Excel
+Read More: How to AutoFill Sequential Letters in Excel

 7. Utilizing VBA to AutoFill from List in Excel